pandey-ankit/helidon-oci-devops/create-application/create-application.md

      ```bash
     <copy>./helidon init</copy>
     ```
 2. When it prompts for the *Helidon version*, copy and paste the below value to the terminal.
-When you Click **Copy**, it just copy the **4.0.0-ALPHA6**, but we are showing the complete output.
+When you click **Copy**, it just copy the **4.0.0-ALPHA6**, but we are showing the complete output.
     ```bash
     Helidon version (default: 3.2.0): <copy>4.0.0-ALPHA6</copy>
     ```